mikependon/RepoDB.NET/pages/interfaces/iresolver.md

 ### How to use?

-Then you can always use it like this.
+Then, you can always use it like this.

 ```csharp
 var setting = DbSettingMapper.Get(typeof(SqlConnection));